 SCOPE: Talent forming the second loop.

 SCOPE: Talent using mosquito forceps and marking the end.
+Operations outside the joint cavity, and the videographer had filmed them.

 Through the 6U approach, insert the 3-0 PDS with a 5 milliliter syringe needle and suture the TFCC from outside to inside [1].
 Leave the 3-0 PDS in place and remove the needle [2].